https://www.deakin.edu.au/__data/assets/image/0008/586169/39510_master-of-human-resource-management_Hero.jpg

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.

-Communication Select and apply advanced appropriate communication skills within the context of human resource management
+Communication Select and apply advanced appropriate communication skills within the context of the management of people and resources in organisations

 Digital literacy Select and apply appropriate digital technologies to identify and disseminate complex information, concepts and theories in human resource management